-From now through October 31, diners are asked to make the "Spend $60" pledge, vowing to spend at least $60 at independent eateries, particularly Black-owned restaurants (see our list of Milwaukee Black-owned restaurants for ideas).
+From now through Nov.
+14, diners are asked to make the "Spend $60" pledge, vowing to spend at least $60 at independent eateries.
 Support can take the form of dine-in, carry-out or delivery.
 Depending on the diners’ means, the $60 pledge could even take the form of a weekly or monthly commitment.

 Make your pledge public

 As diners fulfill their pledges, they are also encouraged to take photos of their restaurant purchases or meal receipts and post them on social media, tagging SERVE 60 and using the hashtags #servetastegive #spend60 #serve60 and #AmericasGreatRestaurantRebound to bring additional visibility to the campaign and show restaurants that you support them.

 Diners who don’t feel comfortable dining out, or who would simply like to support the cause, can make a donation to the SERVE 60 Restaurant Relief Fund.
 Your dollars will be used to provide restaurant relief in the form of relief for restaurant employees and their families who've been impactted by COVID-19.
 The SERVE 60 Foundation Inc. is a federally recognized 501(c)3, so your donation is fully tax deductible.